Leonid-Elkin/Leonid-Elkin/README.md

-HUGE update coming soon.
-Opening a personal website running on a home server.
-Elkwork is now an official library on PYPI.
-Get with pip install elkwork.
+Website will code and documentation at leonid-elkin.github.io Download my ML library with pip install elkwork